When You Realize Your Relationship Is Over

 Breakups are painful experiences that help push people out of their comfort zones and into a new phase of growth and development if one is willing to face this transition productively.

-Think about the things that went right and the things that went wrong in the relationship’s successes and failures when you realize your relationship is over.
+Think about what went right and what went wrong in the relationship’s successes and failures when you realize your relationship is over.

-In what ways can those insights help you shape your values, behavioral principles, communication style, and deepest wishes about forming closer and richer bonds with people in the future?
+In what ways can those insights help you shape your values, behavioral principles, communication style, and deepest wishes about forming closer and more affluent bonds with people in the future?

 This should be seen as a wake-up call, not a loss.